latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 However, following Arthur (Arthur 2007 [^arthur2007]) we can maintain that each component system, or *assembly* of components, itself has a purpose, a task that it is designed to carry out.
 If not, it would not exist.

 Consequently, technologies are put together or *combined* from component parts or assemblies[^recursive].
 We can arrange these purposed systems in chain of dependancies starting with (user) needs - the reason we created the component in the first place - at the top of the y-axis and descend through the requisit components and sub-components.
-It is the nature of technology that, at the end of this chain, or any terminating branch, there is always a physical effect or a phenomenon that can be exploited to satisfy it.
+It is the nature of technology that, at the end of this chain (or terminating branch) there is always a physical effect or a phenomenon that can be exploited to satisfy it.
 Chains (or networks) of components are required to satisfy any suitably involved set of needs in an economy and therefore other sub-principles (and therefore sub-components) are required for a technology's practical working.

 [^recursive]: W. Brian Arthur talks about the recursive structure of technologies, such that technologies consist of parts - assemblies or sub-assemblies - that are themselves technologies.

-To return to the example of the an aircraft jet engine (or gas turbine powerplant), the assembly of components exploits the phenomenon that a mass expelled backward produces an equal and opposite forward reaction.
+To return to the example of the jet engine, the assembly of components exploits the phenomenon that a mass expelled backward produces an equal and opposite forward reaction.
 However, the phenomenon exploited at a given level of abstraction of a map need not only be physical and "any reliable or repeatable effect from nature, or logic, or behaviour, or organisation may be harnessed for use" (ibid. pp. 276).

 Therefore, we proceed from purposes, through needs and their satisficing assembly of components, to effects and phenomena.
 This can been seen in Figure 3.

 ![Figure 3](/assets/0001_Structural_Deepening_Fig3.png)
 **Figure 3.
 Purposed systems.
-Each component system, or assembly of components, itself has a purpose that can be thought of as a chain joining purposes to a principle to phenomena.**
+Each component system, or assembly of components, itself has a purpose that can be thought of as a chain joining purposes to a principle to phenomena.
+Supporting activities and practices are included on the key for completeness but not shown.**

 In practise, we will frequently draw a map at a level of abstraction that does not contain purposes and phenomena (and their implied causal dependancies).